charite-uwatwembi/Mental-Health-Conversational-ChatBot/README.md

 ##  Overview

-**Mindful Companion** is an AI-powered chatbot designed to provide a safe, supportive, and non-judgmental space for mental health conversations.
+**Mindful Companion**  This is an AI-powered chatbot designed to provide a safe, supportive, and non-judgmental space for mental health conversations.
 The chatbot assists users in managing their emotional well-being by offering empathetic responses, stress-relief strategies, and mental health resources.
 It is **not a replacement for professional therapy** but serves as an accessible first step for individuals seeking guidance, comfort, or emotional support.

 ##  Purpose and Relevance